kammitama5/kammitama5.github.io/_posts/2022-02-18-Friday-February-18th.md

 - However, there was so much more to independence; there is the undoing of brainwashing, an ability to attain self-reliance that is financial, economic, and fostering self-worth and values to build this new future.
 And within that generation, it didn't really happen.
 One of the things I have thought about lately is how *archaic* our banking systems are in my home country.
-How many artists and small business owners I know have struggled to obtain funding, making them dependent on a system that seeks out government handouts for funding in the Arts and in local Business?
+How many artists and small business owners I know have struggled to obtain funding, making them dependent on a system that seeks out government handouts and makes persons dependent on government funding for funding in the Arts and in local Business?
 Why are so many of our banks foreign-owned (i.e. from Canada, etc).
 And what about our local stock index; what does it mean if we stagnate and make it near impossible for persons to grow local businesses?
 And so, the business wealth remains within a few circles who can provide personal loans or tap into generational wealth.